 Treatment

-What foods should be discarded?
+What foods should you avoid?

 What is allowed?

-Having a deformation of the gallbladder, you need to especially carefully monitor your diet.
+Having a deformed gallbladder, you need to especially carefully monitor your diet.
 First of all, meals should not be plentiful, but frequent, so that bile does not accumulate, but is constantly excreted into the duodenum.
 This will help avoid stagnation and reduce the risk of stone formation.
 You need to eat 5-6 times a day, in small portions, preferably at the same time.
 Dishes are steamed, boiled, stewed or baked.

-ICD code 10
+ICD 10 code

-Deformity of the gallbladder can be noted in ICD 10 in the following categories:
+Gallbladder deformity may be noted in ICD 10 in the following categories:

-• Q44.1 - Other congenital defects of the gallbladder;
+• Q44.1 – other congenital defects of the gallbladder;

-• K82 - other diseases of the gallbladder;
+• K82 – other gallbladder diseases;

-• K82.0 - Narrowing of the gallbladder or ducts, not associated with stone formation;
+• K82.0 – narrowing of the gallbladder or ducts, not associated with stone formation;

-• K82.9 - Disease of gallbladder, unspecified
+• K82.9 – disease of the gallbladder, unspecified.

 ICD-10 code